pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 ``contiguous_record_ids`` constructor argument.
 The ``record_manager``
 above was constructed in this way.
 The records can be then be obtained using the ``get_notifications()`` method of the record manager.
-The record IDs will form a contiguous sequence, suitable for the ``RecordManagerNotificationLog``.
+The record IDs will form a contiguous sequence, suitable for the :class:`~eventsourcing.application.notificationlog.RecordManagerNotificationLog`

 .. code:: python